jwarz/data-scientists-tools/cleaning_data_in_r/readme.md

 the data sources you can rely upon when linking data sources such as a unique identifier.

-In this exercise, you will decide which method is the best course of action to solve each problem.

-**Instructions**

-Determine which problems require record linkage and which problems can be approached using a standard join.
+**Example:** Which problems require record linkage and which problems can be approached using a standard join.

 | Record Linkage                                                                                                                                | Regular joins                                                                                                                     |
 |-----------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------|